ShadowMuffin25/wlcp-game-analysis-tool/README.md

 # The WearableLearning Game Analysis Tool
+Recently, educators and computer science researchers have begun partnering to develop new pedagogical tools based on wearable technology.
+Wearable Learning (WL) provides students with the tools to play physically active math games using mobile devices, as well as design their own games through the WL Platform.
+The games created by children are stored as JSON files.

 This tool enables the analysis of the finite state machine JSON representations of WearableLearning games for research.
+In other words, we will identify what characteristics can be extracted from student game designs.

 # Working on this Project